MattOhare1999/dissertation/documentation/timelog.md

 ## 07 Jan 2020

 *1 hour* - Filled in plan.md for my semester 2 schedule
+*4 hours* - Represented each users usage of an app as a function of the overall average usage of that app
+*1 hour* - Started evaluating different similarity metrics

+## 08 Jan 2020

+*7 hours* - Compared different similarity metrics to find best one - Euclidean, Hamming, Jaccard, Cosine, Manhattan and Minkowski.
+Have settled on Euclidean distance at the moment.